ZuchGuillotine/StackTrackerAdmin/progress_summary.md

 - Authentication is handled through JWT tokens
 - Development follows the professional variant theme as defined in theme.json
 - UI components are built using a component library with Tailwind CSS
+- Blog editor uses TinyMCE for rich text editing with toggle between visual and HTML modes
+- TinyMCE API key is stored in environment variables as TINY_MCE_KEY
+- Remember to add Replit development URLs (*.replit.dev or *.spock.replit.dev) to the approved domains in TinyMCE dashboard